Nature & Human Values (NHV)

 Other possible sources on various topics: Multidisciplinary online databases

 Can't get full-text?
-Submit an Interlibrary Loan (ILL) request.
+Request it through Interlibrary Loan (ILL).

 - Environmental or technological issues at a local, regional, or national scale.

 - Current Events for ideas from the news.

 - An ethical piece to any topic you pick.

 - Something that's INTERESTING or relevant to YOU.